Nick Jensen

-Nick Jensen (born September 21, 1990) is an American professional ice hockey defenseman for the Washington Capitals of the National Hockey League (NHL).
-Jensen was drafted 150th overall by the Detroit Red Wings in the 2009 NHL Entry Draft.
+Nick Jensen (born September 21, 1990) is an American professional ice hockey defenseman for the Ottawa Senators of the National Hockey League (NHL).
+Jensen was drafted 150th overall by the Detroit Red Wings in the 2009 NHL entry draft.
+He has also previously played for the Washington Capitals.

 Early life

 Jensen was born on September 21, 1990, in Saint Paul, Minnesota.
 His father Jeff played college hockey at Lake Superior State and was a Colorado Rockies draft pick.
-His uncle Steve also played hockey and was a member of the Minnesota North Stars and Los Angeles Kings.
+His uncle Steve Jensen also played hockey for the Minnesota North Stars and Los Angeles Kings and was an Olympian with Team USA at the 1976 Winter Olympics.

 Playing career

 Amateur

-Jensen played college hockey with the St. Cloud State Huskies in the NCAA Men's Division I WCHA conference.
-In his freshman season at St. Cloud State, Jensen recorded five goals and 18 assists in 38 games.
+Jensen played two seasons with the Rogers Royals of the Minnesota State High School League.
+He graduated to the Green Bay Gamblers of the United States Hockey League (USHL) and in his first season in 2008–09, he registered five goals, 17 assists and 22 points in 52 games.
+The Gamblers made the USHL playoffs, and in seven games he added one assist.
+In his second season in 2009–10, he made 53 appearances, scoring six goals and 27 points.
+The Gamblers made the playoffs again that season and he was instrumental in the team's run to the finals where they won Clark Cup as league champions.
+Jensen was named a 2010 USHL All-Star.

-In his sophomore season, Jensen was the third-leading scorer for St. Cloud State.
+He played college hockey with the St. Cloud State Huskies in the NCAA Men's Division I Western Collegiate Hockey Association (WCHA) conference.
+In his freshman season at St. Cloud State in 2010–11, Jensen recorded five goals and 18 assists in 38 games.
+In his sophomore season in 2011–12, Jensen was the third-leading scorer for St. Cloud State.
 Jensen recorded six goals and 26 assists in 39 games.
 St. Cloud State finished sixth in the competitive WCHA.
-After sweeping Nebraska-Omaha in the first round of the playoffs, the Huskies suffered a season-ending loss to North Dakota in the quarterfinal.
+After sweeping Nebraska Omaha in the first round of the playoffs, the Huskies suffered a season-ending loss to North Dakota in the quarterfinal.
+He was named a WHCA Third Team All-Star for 2011–12.

-In his junior season, Jensen skated in 42 games for St. Cloud State, and was named the WCHA's Defensive Player of the Year and selected to the NCAA West First All-American Team.
+In his junior season in 2012–13, Jensen skated in 42 games for St. Cloud State, and was named the WCHA's Defensive Player of the Year and selected to the NCAA West First All-American Team.
 Jensen recorded four goals and was second on the Huskies with 27 assists.
 St. Cloud State finished tied with Minnesota for first in the WCHA and rebounded from a loss to Wisconsin in the WCHA semifinals to reach the Frozen Four.
 St. Cloud State defeated Notre Dame, 5–1, and Miami, 4–1, to capture the NCAA Midwest Regional before falling to Quinnipiac, 4–1, in the Frozen Four semifinals.